wasmerio/old-docs.wasmer.io/integrations/examples/exit-early.md

 ## Setting up

-Before we start with the WASM part we'll have to declare the error we'll use to terminate the execution of the guest module:
+Before we start with the Wasm part we'll have to declare the error we'll use to terminate the execution of the guest module:

 {% tabs %}
 {% tab title="Rust" %}